RuPaul's DragCon UK: 2023–present: Exhibition Centre London

-Two years later, the production company announced in March that the convention will make a comeback after its indefinite hiatus in the next upcoming year.
-The second iteration is set to take place at the Exhibition Centre London for three days.
+Two years later, the production company announced in March that the convention would make a comeback after its indefinite hiatus in the next upcoming year.
+The second iteration was set to take place across three days at the Exhibition Centre London.
 General tickets went on sale on 15 May 2022.
-Half of the contestants from the first series of RuPaul's Drag Race: UK vs the World (2022) confirmed their appearances; soon after eighty drag performers will attend the event.
+Half of the contestants from the first series of RuPaul's Drag Race: UK vs the World (2022) confirmed their appearances; soon after eighty drag performers were signed up to attend the event.

-Cherry Valentine, a previous contestant for RuPaul's Drag Race UK (2021), who was scheduled to appear the three-day event, died on 18 September 2022.
+Cherry Valentine, a previous contestant on RuPaul's Drag Race UK (2021), who was scheduled to appear at the three-day event, died on 18 September 2022.
 The organisers of RuPaul's DragCon UK announced that a condolence book would be dedicated to Cherry Valentine.

-Two months later, the line-up was fully shown including various contestants from the Drag Race franchise worldwide; notable locals Juno Birch, Yshee Black, and Louis Cyfer are also set to appear with three contestants from reality competition series The Traitors (2022).
+Two months later, the full line-up was released including various contestants from the Drag Race franchise worldwide; notable locals Juno Birch, Yshee Black, and Louis Cyfer were also set to appear with three contestants from reality competition series The Traitors (2022).
 The characters of children's television series Teletubbies were featured to perform and sponsored the event.
-American footwear company Crocs also promoted the event and had visitors the opportunity to purchase customized Jibbitz charms.
+American footwear company Crocs also promoted the event and gave visitors the opportunity to purchase customized Jibbitz charms.

 Criticism

 Andy Duke for cultural website Louder Than War named the inaugurated convention as a discovery for drag entertainment as "an extension of punk" and "empowerment were the key messages of the event."
 Duke saw the production design depicting the American documentary film Paris is Burning (1990).
 Although it received negative publicity for opening day, the exhibition "felt like a holiday away from the harsh daylight reality of the real world."

 Seeing the sponsorship from Crocs for the upcoming convention, conservative news Washington Examiner reported American citizens were burning the company's merchandise.
 Soon after, the footwear company "allegedly" and quietly pulled out their partnership on 5 January 2023, a day before the event.
 Drag performer River Medway took the opportunity and accused the company for their rainbow capitalism and to avoid backlash from far-rightists.

-Apart from that, Rick Findler for daily newspaper The Guardian sees the event getting its "advancement and growth in popularity" with having sense in the community and providing "another world where everyone is celebrated for expressing who they want to be and how they want to show it."
+Apart from that, Rick Findler for the daily newspaper The Guardian sees the event getting its "advancement and growth in popularity" with having sense in the community and providing "another world where everyone is celebrated for expressing who they want to be and how they want to show it."
 Findler showed the positive side of involving children in the event where they enjoyed the costume design and the humour coming from the British reality series.